 Queen's Park went into season 1893/94 without changing their stance on participation in league competition.
 The fixture list would again consist of a combination of cup ties and friendly matches.

-A number of Queen's Park players saw early season action playing for the touring side I Zingari, which was made up mainly, if not entirely, of Queen's players.
+A number of Queen's Park players saw early season action playing for the touring side I Zingari, which was made up mainly largely of Queen's players.
 I Zingari played at Airdrieonians on Saturday 12 August and at Dunblane a week later.
+Some reports stated that it was Queen's Park rather than I Zingari that took part in the two matches.
+Both games were 2-2 draws.

 Two days later, Queen's Park faced English opposition in the shape of Sunderland.
 The weather was splendid on the Monday evening and the match attracted a crowd of somewhere between 8,000 and 10,000.
 According to the Sunderland Daily Echo, this was the largest crowd ever at a night match in Glasgow.
 Queen's Park started the game well and, as a result of brilliant passing, were two ahead after 12 minutes.
 Gulliland and Cleland were the scorers.
 The English league champions then pulled a goal back through a fine John Campbell shot from distance.
-Early in the second half, Walker of Sunderland had to go off injured and the Weirsiders had to play the remainder of the game with ten men.
+Early in the second half, Walker of Sunderland had to go off injured and the Wearsiders had to play the remainder of the game with ten men.
 Both sides were dangerous, and both had a goal disallowed, but there was no further scoring and Queen's Park ran out 2-1 winners.
-The referee blew for time a few minutes early due to darkness.
+The referee blew for time eleven minutes early due to darkness.
+Neither side was at full strength, nor were the players at peak fitness, but they produced a very good game.

 Queen's Park were at home again on Saturday 9 September, with Kilmarnock providing the opposition on this occasion before a small crowd of around 1,000.
 After early Spiders pressure, Davidson "Dyke" Berry opened the scoring from a scrimmage.
 David Stewart doubled the lead with a long shot and Tommy Waddell gave Queen's a 3-0 interval lead after a great passing move.
 The second half was more even.
 John Brodie pulled a goal back for the Ayrshire men with a lovely shot but William Gulliland was then on target for the Spiders to make the final score 4-1.

 Queen's were south of the border on Thursday 28 September facing Aston Villa at Perry Barr.
+The game was advertised in Birmingham as the "match of the season".
 The day was wet and this kept the attendance down to 4,000.
 Aston Villa had the benefit of the wind and slope in the first half and took a two-goal lead through Willie Groves and Albert Woolley.
 However, just before the interval, Dyke Berry pulled a goal back from a Gulliland cross.
 Three minutes into the second half, Tommy Waddell drew the sides level.
 The home side then regained the lead through former Hibernian and Celtic player Groves.
 Queen's Park then launched attack after attack and Willie Lambie made the score 3-3.
 Queen's pressed to the end but had to be satisfied with a draw.
+In its report on the game, Scottish Sport said, "It was the Queen's who laid the foundation of the present popularity of Association football in the Midlands."

 A week later, Queen's Park met Clyde at Hampden Park.
 A below-strength Spiders' side had the better of the early play but, to the surprise of the 3,000 spectators, it was Clyde who held the half-time lead with a goal from Archie McKenzie.
 Immediately after the break, Queen's Park equalised through McPherson with what the North British Daily Mail described as ".... a brilliant effort, which astonished all who witnessed the match."
 Queen's right back Lennox was then injured and could take no further part in the match.
 Despite this handicap, the Spiders won the match with a second McPherson goal in 75 minutes, after good play by Tommy Waddell.